-NIA charges 7 ULFA terrorists for killing Assam.
-Sub-Inspector
+NIA charges 7 ULFA terrorists for killing Assam Sub-Inspector

 New Delhi, Sep 11: The National Investigation Agency has filed a chargesheet against 7 ULFA operatives in connection with the killing of a sub inspector in Assam.